Hiroreco/enreco-archive/recap-data/glossary/misc/mechanics/guilds-entry.md

 ### Preface

-After the temporary defeat of the Stain King, the four Guildmasters introduced themselves and shared the philosophies behind their respective guilds.
+After the temporary defeat of the Stain King, the four guildmasters introduced themselves and shared the philosophies behind their respective guilds.
 Each hero was then assigned to one of these four guilds by the Room of Truth.

 ### Guilds and Members